-- Reside in Dutchess County.

-- Be between the ages of 2-21 years old.

-- Have a mental health concern that interferes with one's own life, the family's life or life within the community.
+- Be between the ages of 2-21 years old. - Have a mental health concern that interferes with one's own life, the family's life or life within the community.
 The Astor Counseling Center staff has expertise in a variety of treatment approaches designed to assist children and families.